ovoelke/Sample-Space-Memory-Xamarin-iOS/README.md

 ![Tile-Preview](Design/Tiles.png)

+## Code

+The example shown here is only an early stage of development as a Xamarin app and uses Apple's Game Center as a highscore service.
+It is recommended to use a cross-platform RestAPI for highscores.

 ## Architecture

 An [MVVM](https://en.wikipedia.org/wiki/Model–view–viewmodel) architecture is recommended and the app should also be built as a cross-platform app using [Xamarin](https://visualstudio.microsoft.com/xamarin/).

 A documentation for this framework can be found here: https://docs.microsoft.com/xamarin/